 The Little Older Lady That Knew All The BIG Stars.

 For sale amongst the bric-a-brac, old wrinkled paperbacks, scratched vinyl, and once fashionable clothes of a Belgium thrift-shop was a most unusual photo album.
-Old photographs tend to appeal to a certain kind of customer–those with an interest in photography, or history, or artists looking for source material–but this particular photo album donated to Opnieuw & Co. would have surprised even those most jaded of shopper.
+Old photographs tend to appeal to a certain kind of customer–those with an interest in photography, or history, or artists looking for source material–but this particular photo album donated to Opnieuw & Co. would have surprised even those most jaded of shoppers.

 Inside its plastic-bound cover was an incredible selection of photographs featuring an array of A-list film and TV stars.
 At a quick glance one might have mistaken the woman standing next to Bruce Willis or Johnny Depp as perhaps his mother.
 But then it becomes apparent this woman appears in every photograph with every one of these stars, who all seem more than happy to pose with her.